Cabin crew

 Being a cabin crew member means challenging yourself and your colleagues every day to create the very best experience for the customers.
 Strong safety culture, responsibility, and our values – commitment to care, simplicity, courage and working together – guide us in everything we do.
 At Finnair, we believe that committed employees ensure a safe journey and excellent customer experience.

-We are not recruiting new cabin crew members currently.
+We are currently not recruiting cabin crew members.

 When the recruitment is open, you must fulfil the following criteria to be considered for a cabin crew position:

-• At least 1 year of hospitality or customer service experience
+- At least 1 year of experience in hospitality or customer service

-• Good general health (min. requirement EASA Part Med Cabin Crew and Finnair Regulations).
-In general, this means that the applicant should have no long-term medical conditions, especially conditions requiring continuous or recurrent medication or regular follow-up.
-Also, psychoactive substances will be tested prior to hiring.
+- Good general health (min. requirement EASA Part Med Cabin Crew and Finnair Regulations).
+In general, this means that the applicant should have no long-term medical conditions, especially conditions requiring continuous or recurrent medication or regular follow-up

 In addition, you are a team player and have a friendly and warm approach towards customers and colleagues.